Bruno-Pau/JK_BMS_to_CAN/README.md

 # ESP32 card schematic diagram
 ![Image](Interface_SOFAR_JK_2.png) <br><br>
 This card can communicate with 4 serial lines, but only one (BMS1) is used in this program.<br>
+To connect with the SOFAR I had to isolate the RS232 from CAN.<br>
+It's why I used a ADuM1201 isolation module.

 # JK BMS protocol
 Look at